Oneflow-Inc/OneFlow-Benchmark/ClickThroughRate/WideDeepLearning/wdl_test_report.md

 ![image](https://github.com/Oneflow-Inc/oneflow-documentation/raw/master/cn/docs/adv_examples/imgs/scaled_batch_size_memory.png)

 Summary:
-- The latency kept increase alone with number of devices;
+- The latency kept increase alone with number of devices.
-- OneFlow-WDL ran faster than HugeCTR with less less memory consumption;
+- OneFlow-WDL ran faster than HugeCTR with less less memory consumption.
 - There is no obvious change in memory usage.

 ### Performance in different batch size with one GPU device